dehre/beaglebone-stuff/ifttt/README.md

 ## Description - Details

-The `ifttt` program reads the room's temperature using the SHT21 sensor, and sends an http request to `maker.ifttt.com` if it's higher than 30°C.
+The `ifttt` program reads the room's temperature (or, in this case, generates a random one), and sends an http request to `maker.ifttt.com` if it's higher than 30°C.

 For simplicity, I set up my `ifttt.com` account so that it sends me an email when it receives a request labeled `high_temperature`.